Robbbo-T/GAIA-Platforms/GAIA-Platforms/DOCS/COAFI-FOUND-0001-OV-A.md

 - **Compliance:** Ensuring compliance with defined policies, standards, and regulations.
 - **Federation:** Enabling seamless integration and interoperability across diverse GAIA domains.
 - **Ethics and Governance:** Embedding ethical considerations and governance frameworks into the documentation and processes.
+- **Electrical Power Systems Design:** Incorporating detailed specifications for the electrical power systems of the AMPEL360XWLRGA aircraft.

 ## Key Components